Tim55667757/PriceGenerator/README.md

     ![](./media/index.html.png)

-    In additionally, you can enable on the chart some popular indicators  (moving averages, Bollinger bands, and others).
+    In additionally, you can enable on the chart some popular indicators (moving averages, Bollinger bands, ZigZag and others).

 ### Price generation method